mozilla/firefox-translations-training/docs/training-guide.md

 Follow the instructions that correspond to the workflow manager you will be using ([Taskcluster](task-cluster.md), [Snakemake](snakemake.md)).

+Find the full description of the pipeline steps [here](pipeline-steps.md).

-### Hardware specific configuaiton
+### Cluster specific configuaiton

 The Marian workspace is usually safe to set to about 3/4 of available GPU memory (in a [profile for Snakemake](/pipeline/train/train.sh) and throughout the ci steps in Task cluster).
+Setting a higher value speeds up training but might lead to out of GPU memory error.

 ### Taskcluster

 Follow [this guide](task-cluster.md) to run the pipeline on Taskcluster.

-You can run it up to a specific step using the config setting:
+You can run it up to a specific step using a config setting.
+For example to only train the teacher model:
 ```
 target-stage: train-teacher
 ```